Æ

 What is the purpose of the EKO Scholarship?

-The EKO Scholarship Program empowers kids with disabilities and developmental needs differences with awards of $3,000 to pursue their education goals and career dreams.
+The EKO Scholarship Program empowers kids with disabilities and developmental needs with awards of $3,000 to pursue their education goals and career dreams.

 Post-secondary education is an important element for achieving independence, yet people with disabilities and developmental needs are less likely to attend and complete post-secondary education than their peers.